dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 Let's say dotnet/corefx's master branch is the second branch to be onboarded.  dotnet/corefx has a dependency on dotnet/coreclr's output assets.

 1. Define potential content - The dotnet/corefx repo's master branch should be onboarded.
 2. Onboard dotnet/corefx to Arcade style publishing.
-Arcade publishing will push build assets to shared storage locations and notify the Build Asset Registry (BAR) of new builds.
+Arcade publishing will push build assets to shared storage locations and notify the [BAR](https://github.com/dotnet/arcade/blob/master/Documentation/Maestro/BuildAssetRegistry.md) of new builds.
 3. Onboard dotnet/corefx to Arcade style dependency management - Create a Dependency.Versions.xml and associated dependency props files in the master branch.
 Use Darc to add dependencies for specific dotnet/coreclr dependencies (e.g. Microsoft.NETCore.Runtime.Coreclr).
 These dependencies were produced by dotnet/coreclr builds and assigned to the '.NET Core 3.0.0' channel.
-4. Create content - Build dotnet/corefx's master branch (let's say its ID is 'dotnet/corefx#3')  Through arcade publishing a new entry for this build will be created in the BAR.  'dotnet/corefx#3' will not initially have a channel..
+4. Create content - Build dotnet/corefx's master branch (let's say its ID is 'dotnet/corefx#3')  Through arcade publishing a new entry for this build will be created in the [BAR](https://github.com/dotnet/arcade/blob/master/Documentation/Maestro/BuildAssetRegistry.md).  'dotnet/corefx#3' will not initially have a channel..
-6. Assign new dotnet/corefx build to the channel - dotnet/coreclr's master branch creates content for '.NET Core 3.0.0' channel, so use the BAR to assign 'dotnet/corefx#3' to '.NET Core 3.0.0'
+6. Assign new dotnet/corefx build to the channel - dotnet/coreclr's master branch creates content for '.NET Core 3.0.0' channel, so use the [BAR](https://github.com/dotnet/arcade/blob/master/Documentation/Maestro/BuildAssetRegistry.md) to assign 'dotnet/corefx#3' to '.NET Core 3.0.0'
-7. Assign future builds of a specific branch a default channel (if desired) - Use the BAR to map dotnet/corefx master onto '.NET Core 3.0.0'.
+7. Assign future builds of a specific branch a default channel (if desired) - Use the [BAR](https://github.com/dotnet/arcade/blob/master/Documentation/Maestro/BuildAssetRegistry.md) to map dotnet/corefx master onto '.NET Core 3.0.0'.
 8. Add a subscription to automatically pull new dotnet/coreclr dependencies into dotnet/corefx's master branch.
 Subscription info
    - Mapping - Any dotnet/coreclr .NET Core 3.0.0 asset -> dotnet/corefx's master branch
    - Quality metric - No quality metric (implies build passes)